-Sports supplements can help to boost the effects of an effective diet and training plan.
-Not to be mistaken for an alternative to a healthy, balanced diet, supplements are supposed to help make up for any nutritional shortfall.
-And, when used effectively, they can help you to achieve fat loss, gain muscle and boost energy. and muscle gain…
+Sports supplements can help support an effective diet and training plan.
+They should not to be mistaken for an alternative to a healthy, balanced diet; supplements are supposed to help make up for any nutritional shortfall.
+And, when used effectively, they can help you to lose fat, gain muscle and boost energy.

 Fighting fat with sports supplements

-Caffeine will naturally boost up your body’s metabolism to give you more energy during workouts.
-The fact that you have more energy will result in you having the ability to burn more calories during your workouts.
-But whilst caffeine is extremely effective in fat loss, it is important to monitor how much you have.
-It is recommended that you have no more than 400mg per day – equal to about five espressos.
+Caffeine will naturally boost your body’s metabolism to give you more energy during workouts, meaning your are likely to burn more calories.
+While caffeine is extremely effective in fat loss, it is important to monitor how much you have.
+It's recommended that you have no more than 400mg per day, which is equal to about five Espressos.

-Whilst caffeine can be ingested orally in pill or gum form, natural sources include coffee, green tea, dark chocolate and enhanced chewing gum.
+Caffeine can be ingested orally in pill or gum form and natural sources include coffee, green tea and dark chocolate.

-Whilst dissolvable and chewable tablets are available to hit vitamin C requirements, grapefruits, oranges, lemons, spinach, and kale are all naturally effective sources also.
+Dissolvable and chewable tablets are available to hit vitamin C requirements, and grapefruits, oranges, lemons, spinach and kale are all natural sources.

-When in a deficit, it is easy to neglect many of the vitamin dense foods in order to save on calories.
+It can be easy to neglect many of the vitamin-dense foods in order to save on calories.
 A worthy multivitamin tablet including all the essential vitamins A, B, B12, C, D, E and K can prove an extremely effective compensation for this.